-This guide is designed to simplify your purchase of an Area or Oriental rug to make your home more beautiful.
-There are many things to consider when investing in an oriental rug.
+This guide is designed to simplify your purchase of an Area or traditional rug to make your home more beautiful.
+There are many things to consider when investing in an traditional rug.
 Here are some tips and guidelines for judging the quality of any rug.

 Machine or Handmade?